How to Start a Nonprofit in Ohio: A Beginner’s Step-by-Step Guide

 - Keep documentation after receiving your number

-Once registered, you must file with the Ohio Attorney General’s Office (800-282-0515, ohioattorneygeneral.gov) within six months of creation with the Ohio Attorney General’s Office charitable registration department.
+Once registered, you must file with the Ohio Attorney General’s Office (800-282-0515, ohioattorneygeneral.gov) within six months of creation, as stated in their charity registration requirements.
 Professional assistance can help navigate these requirements effectively.
-Labyrinth includes EIN acquisition as part of our comprehensive formation services, eliminating the need to manage this step separately.
+Labyrinth includes EIN acquisition as part of our comprehensive formation services for nonprofits, eliminating the need to manage this step separately.

 The registration process includes submitting: